Janus Henderson China Opportunities Fund I Acc

 Charlie Awdry is an Investment Manager for the Chinese Equities strategy at Janus Henderson Investors.
 Charlie started his investment career with Gartmore in 2001 and joined Henderson as part of the firm’s acquisition of Gartmore in 2011.
 After working in Hong Kong from 2005 to 2006, he returned to London and became the China fund manager at Gartmore in 2006.
 Charlie graduated with a bachelor’s degree with first class honours in geography from the University of Bristol.
 He holds the Chartered Financial Analyst designation.
 He has more than a decade of experience as lead manager of China equities portfolios.

-May Ling Wee is an Investment Manager at Janus Henderson Investors, a position she has held since joining Henderson in 2015.
-Previously, May Ling was a portfolio manager with Lloyd George Management in Hong Kong, managing Greater China and Hong Kong equities.
+May Ling Wee, CFA, is an Investment Manager at Janus Henderson Investors, a position she has held since joining Henderson in 2015.
+Previously, May Ling was a portfolio manager with Lloyd George Management in Hong Kong managing Greater China and Hong Kong equities.
 Prior to that, she was an investment analyst with Deutsche Bank, Hong Kong.
-She began her investment career as a research analyst in Dresdner Kleinwort Wasserstein Securities, Singapore and subsequently Hong Kong.
-May Ling holds a B Com (economics and finance) from the University of New South Wales, Sydney.
-She holds the CFA.
+She began her investment career as a research analyst at Dresdner Kleinwort Wasserstein Securities, Singapore and later Hong Kong.
+May Ling holds a BCom degree in economics and finance from the University of New South Wales, Sydney.

 Data provided by Morningstar.

 The Content is only for your general information and use and is not intended to address your particular requirements.
 The Content does not constitute any form of advice, recommendation or arrangement by Money Observer and is not intended to be relied upon by you in making (or refraining from making) any specific investment or other decisions.
 Appropriate independent advice should be obtained before making any such decision.

 This information is sourced from our partner Morningstar.
 We believe the data to be correct however you should take care in using any information.